nejfung/OnTrack/README.md

-# OnTrack
-A screen time tracker
+# OnTrack - a creen time tracker
 A chrome extension to keep track of how long the user spends on different websites